-House Lannister is extremely wealthy and their symbol is the lion.
+House Lannister is extremely wealthy, and their symbol is the lion.
 To be honest, they’re pretty horrible people!
-Tyrion is the black sheep of the family because he is a dwarf and is blamed for killing his mother during child birth.
+Tyrion is the black sheep of the family because he is a dwarf and is blamed for killing his mother during childbirth.
 I know, heavy – right?!
-He’s a likable, sympathetic character.
+He’s a likeable, sympathetic character.

 What’s more – Peter Dinklage, the man who plays Tyrion Lannister on Game of Thrones, is an animal lover and animal advocate!